aniru-dh21/Job-Listing-With-Filtering/README.md

 In regards to the project and tasks organization for this challenge, I found useful to break down the challenge into smaller pieces of work, and to make commits for small chunks of code helped me to track better the progress.

+In the technical stuff, I learned how to apply: